Latest News & Events

-The value methodology (VM), a systematic and structured approach, improves projects, products, and processes.
-VM is used to analyze manufacturing products and processes, design and construction projects, and business and administrative processes.
+The value methodology (VM) is a systematic and structured approach for improving projects, products, and processes.
+VM, which is also known as value engineering, is used to analyze and improve manufacturing products and processes, design and construction projects, and business and administrative processes.

 Value = Function/Cost

-The VM process produces the best results when applied by a multi-disciplined team with experience and expertise relative to the type of project to be studied.
-A Certified Value Specialist usually leads the VM team to ensure proper application of the methodology.
-Value team leaders and members may be found within the SAVE International® Consultants Directory or online at www.value-eng.org.
+The best results are achieved by a multi-disciplined team with experience and expertise relevant to the project being studied.
+A Certified Value Specialist® usually leads the team to ensure the Value Methodology is properly followed.

 Enhancing Value in Your Company